The Power Emini Momentum System is the easiest to use Futures Day Trading system you’ll ever find.

 When the software gives an Alert, the very next 1-minute candle that closes 1-tick or more PAST the Alert Price / Trade Price Barrier “triggers-in” the trade.
 The trade could fill on the very next 1-minute candle close or it could take 5-10-15+ minutes before there’s a 1-minute close past the Barrier.
 Not every Alert triggers-in because the price might change directions and the system “resets”.

-You can see in the System Notes that it took 3-minutes for this Alert to fill / trigger-in and at 9:41 the Entry Confirmation occurred at 6281.00.
+You can see in the System Notes that this Alert filled / triggered-in and at 9:51 the Entry Confirmation occurred at 6619.50.

 (It doesn’t matter if your Entry is slightly different than the system because a little slippage works both ways and evens out over time.
 In other words sometimes you’ll get a better fill than the system).